 Our Analysis and Test Results

-This model is a little more convenient to use and easier to use than the average stick vacuum and is about average when it came to cleaning power.
-It does an alright job on hard floors or carpets, but definitely isn't a suitable replacement for a full-size upright or canister vacuum.
+This model is a little easier and more convenient to use than the average stick vacuum and is about average regarding cleaning power.
+It does an alright job on hard floors and carpets but definitely isn't a suitable replacement for a full-size upright or canister vacuum.

-These products are intended to be convenient ways to quickly and easily clean up messes, meaning that our Convenience metric accounts for the biggest portion of the overall score at 35%.
-We evaluated each product on how well it could clean non-floor areas of your house, whether or not the stick vacuum was battery powered or corded, its reach or battery life, whether or not it could stand upright without support, and its weight.
-The BLACK+DECKER performed decently well, earning a 6 out of 10 for its slightly above average performance.
+These products are intended to be convenient ways to quickly and easily clean up messes, so this metric accounts for the biggest portion of the overall score at 35%.
+We evaluated each product on how well it could clean non-floor areas of the house, whether it was battery-powered or corded, the battery life or corded reach, whether or not it could stand upright without support, and its weight.
+The Black+Decker performed decently well, earning a slightly above average score.

 Hard Surface Cleaning

-The BLACK+DECKER's performance did improve in our next test.
+The performance of the Black+Decker did improve in our next test, cereal.
 It did a fine job collecting Cheerios, as long as the rotating brush was on — something not typically done for hardwood floors.
 Unfortunately, this boost was not maintained for the final two tests, oat collection and pet hair pickup.
-This vacuum did a decent job at collecting pet hair, but once again was only effective if the rotating brush was on.
+This vacuum did a decent job at collecting pet hair but once again was only effective if the rotating brush was on.
 Otherwise, it didn't really do anything.
-This isn't really a downside, though you can run a higher risk of damaging certain types of floors.
-It was a similar story with the oats, with the BLACK+DECKER performing identically to its rice test.
-You again had to walk the delicate balance between actually collecting the oats and flinging them everywhere by briefly pulsing the rotating brush.
+This isn't a particular downside, though it runs a higher risk of damaging certain types of floors.
+It was a similar story with oats, with the Black+Decker performing identically to its rice test.
+We again had to walk the delicate balance between actually collecting the oats and flinging them everywhere by briefly pulsing the rotating brush.

 Ease of Use

-Earning a respectable 6 out of 10 for this metric, the BLACK+DECKER scored in the upper half of the group.
-This score was based on how well it cleaned under furniture, in close to edges and tight corners, the different cleaning modes available, and how well it handled.
+The Black+Decker earned a respectable score for this metric.
+This score was based on how well each model cleaned under furniture and in close to edges and tight corners, the different cleaning modes available, and manueverability.
 This metric accounts for 20% of the total score for each stick vacuum.

-The BLACK+DECKER has two cleaning modes available — high and low power — as well as the ability to run the rotating brush off.
+The Black+Decker has two cleaning modes available — high and low power — as well as the ability to turn the rotating brush off.
 Unfortunately, this model didn't do the best job at cleaning close to walls, leaving a small strip of rice behind.

-This vacuum's performance did turn around when it came to cleaning under furniture, reaching 18" under our simulated sofa.
-It could have reached further, but the handle from the handheld portion would hit the sofa.
+However, this vacuum's performance turned around when it came to cleaning under furniture, reaching 18 inches under our simulated sofa.
+It could have reached further, but the handle from the handheld portion hit the sofa.

-This product did a decent job at collecting rice on the flatter, low-pile carpet, only taking two passes to collect the rice in its entirety.
-Its performance did drop a little when it came to the fluffy carpet, as the vacuum was a little harder to maneuver and would plow the rice around, rather than collecting it.
-The BLACK+DECKER would usually collect it in the end, but it definitely didn't do as well as an upright.
-This vacuum delivered an alright performance in our next test, doing a decent job overall at collecting the flour from flat carpet, performing roughly the same as the Shark Navigator and the VonHaus.
+This vacuum did a decent job at collecting rice on flatter, low-pile carpet, only taking two passes to collect the debris in its entirety.
+Performance dropped a little when it came to fluffy carpet, as the vacuum was a little harder to maneuver and would plow the rice around rather than collect it.
+Everything was usually collected in the end, but the Black+Decker doesn't do as well as an upright model.

-It continued its average performance into our cereal test, picking up the Cheerios without difficulty when on the low-pile carpet.
-However, it mostly failed at collecting them on the fluffy carpet, continually piling them up no matter what combination of cleaning modes and the brush being on or off we tried.
-This vacuum did do well at collecting the pet hair we laid out, getting over 90% of it and tying for the top score.
-However, it finished out this metric with a rather mediocre showing when it came to collecting oats, taking two passes on the flat carpet and over 10 on the fluffy carpet.
+The flour collection went well, as did picking up Cheerios when on low-pile carpet.
+However, this vacuum mostly failed at collecting cereal on fluffy carpet, continually piling them up no matter what combination of cleaning modes we used and whether or not the brush was on or off.
+However, this vacuum did well at picking up the pet hair we laid out, removing over 90% of it.
+That said, the Black+Decker finished out this metric with a rather mediocre showing when it came to collecting oats, taking two passes on the flat carpet and over ten on the fluffy carpet.